 Dr. Charles H. Parrish, Jr.

-Parrish also discusses his own life and work, including his time teaching at Simmons, at Louisville Municipal College (University of Louisville's college for African Americans under segregation), and finally at the University of Louisville after the Municipal College closed and UofL integrated.
+Parrish also discusses his own life and work in the interview, including his time teaching at Simmons, at Louisville Municipal College (University of Louisville's college for African Americans under segregation), and finally at the University of Louisville after the Municipal College closed and UofL integrated.
 Dr. Parrish was the only member of Municipal's faculty who was offered an appointment at UofL following LMC's closure of LMC, becoming UofL's first African American faculty member.
 He describes this experience as well as his ongoing research interests."

-To read about Dr. Parrish's contributions not only to UofL, but to the city of Louisville, visit https://louisville.edu/artsandsciences/about/hallofhonor/inductees/parrish.html and for instructions to and information about the Charles H. Parrish, Jr. Freedom Park, visit here.
+To read about Dr. Parrish's contributions not only to UofL, but to the city of Louisville, visit here and and for instructions to and information about the Charles H. Parrish, Jr. Freedom Park, visit here.